 If you feel that using sponges, rags and handtowels are unsanitary, simply put one in the microwave (damp---never dry) for one minute.
 It kills the bacteria.
 I NUKE my sponge before I use it each day.

 I use a cheap toilet roll instead.
 It's very absorbent for mopping up grease, and will not scratch like kitchen paper.
-It costs 20p where kitchen roll costs about £1, and lasts longer.
 You can't use it for big cleaning jobs, but using kitchen paper for these is very expensive anyway and the job is better done with a cloth.

 I use washcloths to clean up spills instead of paper towels whenever possible.
 This saves a lot of money and the washcloths can just be washed when doing laundry.
 Try it!
 You'd be amazed.

 Every time I wash my hands and use a paper towel to dry them off, I use the fact that it is wet and give a quick clean-up swipe to either the splashes of water on the sink and counter top or another small spot of dirt that could use the ol' once-over.